Chart Color Schemes

 Population

-Population growth drivers in North Lambton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in North Lambton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, North Lambton's population is estimated at around 3,575.
-This reflects an increase of 121 people since the 2021 Census, which reported a population of 3,454.
-The change was inferred from AreaSearch's estimation of the resident population at 3,538 following examination of the latest ERP data release by ABS in June 2024, and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,771 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, North Lambton has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the non-metro area.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+North Lambton's population is estimated at around 3,591 as of Nov 2025.
+This reflects an increase of 137 people since the 2021 Census, which reported a population of 3,454 people.
+The change is inferred from AreaSearch's estimation of the resident population at 3,551 following examination of ABS's latest ERP data release (June 2024) and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,783 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, North Lambton has demonstrated resilient growth patterns with a 1.0% compound annual growth rate, outpacing the non-metro area.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, North Lambton is expected to increase by 885 persons based on aggregated SA2-level projections, reflecting an increase of 26.0% in total over the 17-year period.
+A significant population increase is forecasted, with the area expected to increase by 886 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.4% in total over the 17 years.

 Frequently Asked Questions - Population